prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM.md

 ### 3.1.1 Cell lysis, digestion, and labeling of tryptic digests with TMT reagents

 This protocol describes a generic lysis approach for fresh-frozen tissue or frozen cell pellets, utilizing denaturing SDS for enzymatic deactivation and efficient membrane disruption.
 It has been successfully used for most eukaryotic systems, including yeast and plants (see Note 4.1).
-Protein clean-up and digestion are based on the automated SP3 protocol, as described in Leutert et al. ([https://doi.org/10.15252/msb.20199021](https://doi.org/10.15252/msb.20199021)).
+Protein clean-up and digestion are based on the automated SP3 protocol, as described in Leutert et al. ([10.15252/msb.20199021](https://doi.org/10.15252/msb.20199021)).
 Still, they can be performed with any protocol that efficiently removes all components incompatible with downstream processing steps, including buffers containing primary amines.

-1. Add up to 50 μL lysis buffer for small pellets (≤10 μL pellet volume) and more for larger pellets, using 3x – 5x the pellet volume and completely resuspend and disrupt cells in buffer by pipetting up and down; apply 1 min Tissue Lyzer (30 Hz) cycles with glass beads if cell pellet is not completely disrupted and lysed.
+1. Add up to 50 μL lysis buffer for small pellets (≤10 μL pellet volume) and more for larger pellets, using 3x – 5x the pellet volume and completely resuspend and disrupt cells in buffer by pipetting up and down; apply 1 min Tissue Lyzer (30 Hz) cycles with glass beads if cell pellet is not completely disrupted and lysed
 2. For tissue samples, add 300 μL lysis buffer to up to 5 mg of tissue (optimal volume depends on tissue origin and protein content) and disrupt the sample using the Tissue Lyzer II with 2x 1 min cycles (30 Hz)
 3. Apply a 1-minute sonication pulse to the sample (probe-type sonicator)
 4. Incubate 5min at 95 °C